EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/running-ethereum.rst

   You can run both Eth1.0 and Eth2.0 nodes on the same Raspberry Pi 4 (8 GB RAM model).
 We've been staking since day zero with Geth as Eth1.0 provider and Lighthouse as Eth2.0 client on our Raspberry Pi 4.

+  It is important to have a backup plan, though.
+We recommend to setup an spare device with an Ethereum 1.0 node in sync ready for take over if something goes wrong.